 - Extend the Federal Perkins Loan Program to increase predictability for those receiving low-interest loans

-- Allow those with student debt to refinance their loans at current interest rates
+- Allow those with student debt to refinance those loans at lower interest rates, like a mortgage

 - Bolster college and career counseling services that support access and completion, especially for students in underserved schools